TheBlad768/Sonic-Clean-Engine-S.C.E.-/README.md

 - If you want to make a different text for Title Card, you need to create a file of letters from [List.unc](https://github.com/TheBlad768/Sonic-Clean-Engine-S.C.E.-/tree/flamedriver/Objects/Main/Title%20Card/KosinskiPM%20Art/Levels).
 This will be loaded before the level starts.
 You don't have to add the letters **'ENOZ' (ZONE)** because those letters are already in VRAM.
 Then you have to create a mapping of your zone name in [Map - Title Card.asm](https://github.com/TheBlad768/Sonic-Clean-Engine-S.C.E.-/tree/flamedriver/Objects/Main/Title%20Card/Object%20Data).

+Now you can use a Python script to create Title Card mappings [S3TCG](https://github.com/RobiTheGit/S3TCG).

 #### Where can I find other SMPS music?

 - If you want to use other SMPS music you can use [Valley Bell's SMPS Research](https://forums.sonicretro.org/index.php?threads/valley-bells-smps-research.32473) or [vgm2smps](https://github.com/Ivan-YO/vgm2smps/releases).